Pablitto007/zoo-project/README.md

     * Import maven project into your IDE
     * Run ApplicationStarter
     * Type localhost:8080 in your broswer or use any Rest Client

+ API is documented via Swagger, you may check it on localhost:8080/swagger-ui.html#

 Thanks!